The best free things to do in Barcelona are a welcome respite from some pretty heavy attraction bills.

 Swimming season is between May-September with peak months naturally being July and August.
 Even on a sunny autumn or Barcelona winter day a great walk can be had along the beach-side promenade Passeig Marítim.

 Take a Stroll down the Ruta del Modernisme

 So many architectural masterpieces, so little time.

-Counting 115 buildings including the world-famous Casa Batllo, La Pedrera, and Casa Vicens – this route not only showcases the wealth and flair of turn of the century Catalonia, but the sheer madness of the industrialists one-upping each other with each new palatial residence.
+Counting 115 buildings including the world-famous Casa Batllo (pictures), La Pedrera, and Casa Vicens – this route not only showcases the wealth and flair of turn of the century Catalonia, but the sheer madness of the industrialists one-upping each other with each new palatial residence.